For once, Jeff is neither an Indian nor an Army man

 However, while I would certainly not go so far as to say that this movie proves the ALEPH false (for The Jayhawkers! is a distinctly B-Western), I will at least concede that it is one of the better exclamation-pointed Westerns (he admitted, grudgingly).

 It’s not low-budget, being shot (by Loyal Griggs, no less) in color and VistaVision and with a large cast.
-The headliners are Jeff Chandler and Fess Parker, and while Chandler was perhaps sound but not at the very top of the Western tree, Parker was, then, enormously popular because of Disney’s Davy Crockett series, which had debuted in 1955.
+The headliners are Jeff Chandler and Fess Parker, and while Chandler was good but perhaps not at the very top of the Western tree, Parker was, then, enormously popular because of Disney’s Davy Crockett series, which had debuted in 1955.
 The hit song The Ballad of Davy Crockett, the Davy Crockett bubblegum cards and the Davy Crockett coonskin caps for kids were flooding the market.
+I'm sure you had one.
 Fess could do no wrong, and he began to star in big-screen Westerns, for Disney but also for other studios.
 In March of ’59 he had co-starred with Robert Taylor in The Hangman, and he stayed with Paramount for The Jayhawkers! later that year.
 It didn’t stop there, of course, because in the 60s he became Daniel Boone too.

 Fess sans coonskin cap